Looking for things to do in Chacala, Mexico?

 - Groceries: You can find groceries in nearby Las Varas or pick them up on the drive to Chacala.
 Las Varas is located just north of the road you’ll take to get to Chacala.

 - Finding a Hotel or Vacation Rental: I’d highly recommend staying at Casa Monarca.
 It’s great for small or large groups.
-Trip Advisor is an excellent resource for hotels and rentals, as well (the reviews are so helpful) and you can find rentals on airbnb, too.
+Trip Advisor is an excellent resource for hotels and rentals, as well (the reviews are so helpful) and you can find rentals on Airbnb, too.
+If you’ve never used Airbnb before, be sure to use this link to save $40 on your home booking, plus get $15 to use on an experience.

 - Is Chacala safe?
 Chacala is located in one of the safer regions of Mexico.
 We had no issues during our visit, nor did we feel unsafe at all.
 Don’t do anything stupid that you wouldn’t do elsewhere (buy drugs, wear glitzy jewelry, flash lots of cash, etc.), and you should be totally fine.